uiokky5/wenhao2/README.md

 - Devised a Multi-directional Update module to efficiently bridge the modal gap, achieving SOTA performance.

-### A 6-month Internship at the Wan-Lab, University of Nebraska Medical Center
+### A 6-month Internship at the Wan Lab, University of Nebraska Medical Center
 ![6-mon](imgs/6-mons.png)
 - Collaborated on advancing the project in predicting brain age using local image features of T1-MRI scans.
-- Optimized and enhanced the Local U-Net for Brain Age Prediction by utilizing the Swin Transformer.
+- Optimized and enhanced the Local U-Net for Brain Age Prediction by utilizing the Swin Transformer Block.
 The code has been open-sourced and is available at [Wan Lab](https://github.com/wan-mlab/Swin-U-NET).